 You can sign up to help businesses improve their products (while simultaneously getting hands-on experience for free).

-Platforms like McCormick Consumer Testing let you play a part in the product development process.
-You’ll test items based on meeting specific demographics after creating an online profile.
+Platforms like McCormick Consumer Testing let you play a part in product development.
+For example, you’ll test items based on meeting specific demographics after creating an online profile.

 Some only let you test quarterly (four times a year) so what you can do is create profiles on multiple platforms to increase your chances.

-Tip: Run a Google search using the keyword phrase “[your niche] consumer panel” for finding ones that make sense for you.
+Tip: Run a Google search using the keyword phrase “[your niche] consumer panel” to find ones that make sense for you.

 2. Get Free Sample Boxes